 Individuals with disabilities face enormous and unimaginable financial struggles, yet do not enjoy the same financial planning tools as other Americans who are planning for college and retirement.

-No longer would individuals with disabilities have to stand by and watch others use Internal Revenue Service-sanctioned tools to lay the groundwork for a brighter future.
-The ABLE Act would provide new freedom for a brighter future and is earning wide support every day.
-The legislation, introduced in the 133th Congress by Congressman Crenshaw and Senator Bob Casey (D-PA) on February 13, 2013 is backed by more than 50 national, state, and coalition organizations.
+With ABLE in place, individuals with disabilities would no longer have to stand by and watch others use Internal Revenue Service-sanctioned tools to lay the groundwork for a brighter future.
+The ABLE Act would open the door to a brighter future for millions of Americans.